risatrix/risatrix.github.io/_posts/2016-01-01-hummingbird.markdown

 ---

-Project Hummingbird is the code name we gave to our plans for a site redesign, starting with the redesign of the story page.
-In running this project, I am inspired by Kevin Hoffman's "Co-Design, Not Redesign" [talk](https://vimeo.com/131476603) as well as his approach to  [designing meetings](https://www.uie.com/brainsparks/2012/12/14/kevin-hoffman-designing-stellar-meetings/).
+"Project Hummingbird" is our internal code name for the site redesign.
+In keeping with best practices, we planned a gradual approach, starting with of the story page.
 As project lead, I've conducted stakeholder interviews, user interviews, and content exercises.
 In addition, I asked our lead developer to pull metrics on current page use, and to work closely with the design team to produce rapid, mobile-first protoypes that will create the basis for our site's modular design system.
-So far, we've avoided meetings for meetings' sake and are hoping to get our beta in front of users by spring 2016.
+So far, we're iterating on code prototypes, and we're hoping to get our beta in front of readerss by spring 2016.
+In running this project, I am particularly inspired by Kevin Hoffman's "Co-Design, Not Redesign" [philosophy](https://vimeo.com/131476603) as well as his approach to  [designing meetings](https://www.uie.com/brainsparks/2012/12/14/kevin-hoffman-designing-stellar-meetings/).